-- Scan lower half of room side to side.

-- Assure the cameras field of view matches your field of view.

-- Scan upper half of room side to side.

-- Assure the cameras field of view matches your field of view.

-- If in a higher room, utilize Z pattern to fill FOV.

-- Think of 7 sides including temperatures of material inside the box
+- High gain mode - Under the heat - If changes to low gain, point camera to ground. - Scan lower half of room side to side. - Assure the cameras field of view matches your field of view. - \circ Scan upper half of room side to side. - Assure the cameras field of view matches your field of view. - If in a higher room, utilize Z pattern to fill FOV. - Think of 7 sides including temperatures of material inside the box

-- Practical Applications
+Practical Applications

-- Size Up
+- o Size Up

 - Heat area location of the structure.

 - Extent

 - Ventilation profile

 - Access

-- Search
+- \circ Search

 - TIC lead

 - Larger areas

 - Scan area.

 - Inform FFs of plan.

 - Advance

 - TIC directed.

 - Bedrooms

 - Either scan and show FF where to go, or

 - Scan and label walls clockwise.

-- o Left wall #1 door wall #4.
+- Left wall #1 door wall #4.

-- Tell FF bed on 2 closet on 1 go!
+- Tell FF bed on 2 closets on 1 go!

 - Point to Point.

 - Quickest way is direct line.

 - Like a mix of TIC lead and TIC directed - separate to cover more ground while staying in voice contact.

 - VEIS

 - Mix of size up and search

-- - Remember thermal inversion.

-- Look for dark SCBA bottles.

-- Look for dark hose lines.

-- Water Application

-- Do not pencil, erase the heat.

-- Hold camera off to side of nozzle.

-- Nozzle person erases the heat at the base of the fire.

-- Erase all the heat in the thermal picture.